Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 In fact, many of us know the feeling all too well:

 Your chest tightens with panic.
 Your head starts to spin.
 Your thoughts race, and the words you rehearsed to perfection disappear.
 Sometimes, you even forget to breathe, and your voice cracks as the tension rises.
-And each time you speak, that familiar ball of anxiety forms deep in your chest, and a voice whispers, “You’re not ready.”
+And each time you speak, that familiar ball of anxiety forms deep in your chest, and a voice whispers, “You are not ready.”
 Or even worse: “Run.”

 You may not realize it at first, but your mind could still be clinging to an outdated version of you, like an old program that forgot to get updated, that was shaped by old experiences, self-doubt, or past criticism.